syncfusion-content/winui-docs/winui/Funnel-Chart/Appearance.md

 # Appearance in WinUI Funnel Chart (SfFunnelChart)

-The appearance of [SfFunnelChart]() can be customize by using the predefined palettes, custome palettes and gradient that allows to enrich the application.
+The appearance of [SfFunnelChart]() can be customize by using the predefined palettes, custom palettes and gradient that allows to enrich the application.

 ## Palettes